Teachers

 Kate and Linnea combine great pedagogy with usable technique and moves.
 They have a fundamental belief that dancing should be fun and class should involve laughter, while being safe and inclusive.”

-EMCEE –
+EMCEE – SONNIE SPOON (THEY/THEM)

 Bands